silexphp/Silex/doc/cookbook/multiple_loggers.rst

-As your application grows, or your logging needs for certain areas of the system become apparent, it should be straightforward to then configure that particular service separately, including your customisations.
+As your application grows, or your logging needs for certain areas of the system become apparent, it should be straightforward to then configure that particular service separately, including your customizations.

 .. code-block:: php